manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 | max_children is defined | max_children is undefined |
 | ------ | ------ |
 | value of max_children  | max ( 3 * sphCpuThreadsCount() / 2, 2 ) |
-High value for max_children and *thread_pool* may lead to N=max_children amount of threads created immediattely on daemon startup.
+High value for max_children and *thread_pool* may lead to N=max_children amount of threads created immediately on daemon startup.

 Example: